-Once you have received and responded to your NYIT award letter, you can apply for a private loan.
-Helpful information on Private Loans is listed below.
-Remember that NYIT also offers Federal Direct Loans.
+Once you have received and responded to your Financial Assistance Plan, you can apply for private loans.
+Helpful information on private loans is listed below.
+Remember that Federal Direct Loans are also available.

-Email the Office of Financial Aid at firstname.lastname@example.org or call 516.686.7680 to inform us so that we may process and certify your loan correctly.
+Many lenders have an online application process and will inform you of the credit decision within 24–48 hours.
+The lender will notify the Office Financial Aid of your loan approval.
+You may also contact the office at firstname.lastname@example.org or 516.686.7680 to inform us if you have been approved for a private student loan so that we may process and certify your loan correctly.
 As always, we are here to assist you in any way possible.
 Helping our students to achieve their academic goals is our top priority.

 Private student loans are used to fill the gap between the cost of education and financial aid received.
 It is recommended that you borrow the maximum Stafford Loans for which you are eligible and consider the Graduate PLUS loan (for graduate students) before applying for an alternative student loan.
 The Federal PLUS loan is usually less expensive than an alternative loan.
 In addition, alternative loans are based on credit and debt-to-income ratio whereas the PLUS loan is based on credit only.

 Some private loan lenders charge fees on their loans, which can significantly increase the cost of the loan.
 A loan with a relatively low interest rate but high fees may ultimately cost more than a loan with a higher interest rate and no fees.
 Also, be aware that the higher the number of payments/years that you have to repay the loan, the more money you will pay in interest over the life of the loan.